Xivlon/portfolio/README.md

 # Portfolio — Nuruddin Sattar

 Welcome to my portfolio!
-This has been designed as a single-page interface with a pie-slice module selector with eight modules (summary, skills, record, projects, deployments, education, certifications, contact)
+This has been designed as a single-page interface with an eight section pie-slice selector (summary, skills, record, projects, deployments, education, certifications, contact)

 ## Stack